Masterpoints: American Contract Bridge League

 Like most bridge governing bodies, the ACBL assigns ranks to players according to their masterpoint holdings; the requirements for its various ranks are listed below.

 Masterpoints are partly a measure of skill, but the system is regarded by many players as a measure of experience and longevity rather than skill.
 Experience is often related to skill, but not necessarily.
-Over the course of a lifetime, a player can earn many points, just with average play.
+Throughout a lifetime, a player can earn many points, just with average play.
 For example, the same number of masterpoints, and hence the same rank, may have been achieved by Player A over 2 years and by Player B over 20 years.

 When an ACBL member achieves the "Life Master" rank, the first digit of their 7-digit ACBL number is replaced with a letter according to the following chart.
 (New membership cards are sent accordingly at that rank.)

-"Masterpoint" is a registered trademark of the ACBL in the United States.

 American Bridge Association

 The American Bridge Association system of masterpoint ranking is as follows: